FOCUS is a self-paced, online career guidance tool used to assist you in self-assessment and career exploration.

 - Interview for an internship.

-- Negotiate offers, have employer complete and sign employer sections of the Career Involvement Agreement.
+- Negotiate offers and have employer complete and sign employer sections of the Internship Agreement.

 The internship experience should be related to the student’s academic area and cannot be a work position that he or she has previously held.
 Students are not allowed to participate in an internship with a relative acting as his or her supervisor.
 To be eligible for the Internship, a student must be at least a sophomore (completed 30 credit hours or more).